SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

 ## Flow Abstraction Interfaces

-SF-TAP flowabstractor provdes flow abstraction interfaces by using UNIX domain socket.
+SF-TAP flow abstractor provdes flow abstraction interfaces by using UNIX domain socket.
 Thus, in order to capture flows (a.k.a.
 TCP streams), you must access to the interfaces.
 The directory structure of the interfaces is as follows.